evert/evert.github.com/_posts/2014/2014-12-05-osx-tmux-vim-copy-paste-clipboard.md

 These days my environment consists of OS X 10.10, [tmux][1], [iTerm2][2] and well, [Vim][3] has never gone away.
 Neither have my issues with copy-pasting though.
-It seems that every time I have a solution, a few months later a wheel in the cog changes and breaks the whole set-up again, which then takes me months to fix due to my lazyness.
+It seems that every time I have a solution, a few months later a cog in the machine changes and breaks the whole set-up again, which then takes me months to fix due to my lazyness.

 I finally took the time again to look into this, and figured I should share.